 Diagnosis of Chagas disease during the acute phase is difficult.
 The infectious organism may be found in the blood or lymph nodes but their numbers are often so low that this technique is not reliable for diagnosis.
 Approximately three weeks after infection, antibody levels may be detectable on laboratory tests, however, false positives on these laboratory tests may also occur.
 In the chronic phase, a diagnosis of Chagas disease is primarily a clinical diagnosis based on the presence of clinical signs.
 If a dog dies from the condition, tissue samples taken from the patient's heart often will reveal characteristic changes consistent with Trypanosoma cruzi.

 How is Chagas disease treated?

 There is currently no consensus on the best method of treatment for Chagas disease.
-In the acute phase, a number of medications (including Benznidazole, Ravuconazole, and Albaconazole) have been utilized with varying success rates.
-Once infection reaches the chronic phase, there is no treatment available for Trypanosoma cruzi and treatment of the condition focuses on managing the heart failure and arrhythmias that may occur.
+In the acute phase, several medications, including Benznidazole, Ravuconazole, and Albaconazole, have been utilized with varying success rates.
+Once infection reaches the chronic phase, these medications have little effect, and treatment of the condition focuses on managing the heart failure and arrhythmias that may occur.